houshmand-2005/FTP-server-downloader-python/README.md

 # FTP-server-downloader-python
-Download files on your server using FTP in python
+Download files on your server using FTP in python(also you can use for upload your file)
 <br>
 I use this for liara cloud [`https://liara.ir/`](https://liara.ir/) You need to install wget